junction-labs/wineinfo/demo/live-demo-script.md

 ## 1. Multicluster
 - spin up a new cluster
-- start up a somellier in it
+- start up a sommelier in it rather than above
 - show it

 To work: